vuejs/devtools-next/docs/plugins/api.md

   id: 'vueuse',
   // title to display in the command
   title: 'VueUse',
-  // any icon from Iconify, or a URL to an image
+  // any icon from Iconify Ic Baseline
-  icon: 'i-logos-vueuse',
+  icon: 'baseline-auto-awesome',
   // submenu, which is shown when the menu is clicked
   children: [
     {
       id: 'vueuse:github',
       title: 'Github',
-      icon: 'i-carbon-logo-github',
       action: {
         type: 'url',
         src: 'https://github.com/vueuse/vueuse'